 On August 11, 2023 we closed an underwritten public offering in which we sold 875,949 shares of common stock, 15,126,226 pre-funded warrants to purchase 15,126,226 shares of common stock, and 16,002,175 common warrants to purchase up to 16,002,175 shares of common stock.
 The pre-funded warrants were immediately exercisable until exercised in full at an exercise price of \$0.0001 per share of common stock.
 The common warrants were immediately exercisable at a price per share of common stock of \$3.86 and expire on the fifth anniversary of such initial exercisable date.
 The combined purchase price for each share of common stock and accompanying common warrant was \$1.93, which was allocated as \$1.9299 per share of common stock and \$0.0001 per common warrant.
 Each pre-funded warrant was sold together with one common warrant at a combined price of \$1.9299, which was allocated as \$1.9298 per pre-funded warrant and \$0.0001 per common warrant.
-In addition, the Company granted the underwriter an option to purchase up to 2,331,606 additional shares of common stock and/or up to 2,331,606 additional common warrants.
-As of September 30, 2023 the underwriter had partially exercised this option and purchased 458,134 additional shares of common warrants.
+In addition, the Company granted the underwriter a 30-day option to purchase up to 2,331,606 additional shares of common stock and/or up to 2,331,606 additional common warrants.
+The underwriter partially exercised this option and purchased 458,134 additional shares of common stock and 458,134 additional common warrants.
 Net proceeds from the offering, including the impact of the underwriter's partial exercise of its option and net of underwriting discounts, commissions, and other offering expenses, totaled \$27.9 million.

-The Company has 29,809,471 outstanding Series 2 warrants (the "Series 2 Warrants") which are currently exercisable into 1,753,503 shares of common stock after giving effect to the Reverse Stock Split.
+The Company has outstanding Series 2 warrants (the "Series 2 Warrants") which are currently exercisable into 1,733,503 shares of common stock after giving effect to the Reverse Stock Split and exercises as of March 31, 2024.
 The Series 2 Warrants contain an exercise price adjustment mechanism providing that certain issuances of common stock (or common stock equivalents) if made at a price lower than the existing exercise price of \$11.22 of such Series 2 Warrants, would reset the exercise price to such lower price.
 As a result of the August 11, 2023 public offering, the exercise price of the Series 2 Warrants has been automatically reset as of the closing time of such public offering to \$1.9299.